 This note summarises the key statistics available on disabled people in employment in the UK.Jump to full report >>

-There were an estimated 3.8 million people of working age (16-64) with disabilities in employment in April-June 2018, an employment rate of 50.7%.
-The employment rate for people without disabilities was 81.1%.
+There were an estimated 3.9 million people of working age (16-64) with disabilities in employment in July-September 2018, meaning that around 120,000 more people with disabilities were in employment than a year previously.

 51.3% of people with disabilities were in employment, up from 49.8% a year previously.
 The employment rate for people without disabilities was 81.4%.

 The Government has set a target of 4.5 million people in employment with disabilities by 2027.